 Soon the brisk and clean marine air makes us hungry, so we head to the Compass Rose Heritage Inn for dinner.
-It was established in the early 20th century, as a post and telegraph office.
+It was established in the early 20th century as a post and telegraph office.
 Their dining room is equipped with antique furniture, and guests can watch the Bay of Fundy and the buzzing North Head fishing harbour from their table.
 Like many restaurants on the Canadian east coast, their specialty dish is lobster.
 But tonight my travel companions are in the mood for haddock, and I order a curry pasta dish.
 Everything’s super yummy, and we’re very happy with the service.
-Of course, we can’t leave this place without trying a slice of their homemade pie!
+Of course, we can’t leave this place without trying a slice of their homemade pie for dessert!
 So it was more than worth it to come here.
 Maybe we’ll stay in one of their quaint guest rooms during our next visit to Grand Manan Island?

 It’s getting late now, but that doesn’t stop us from driving to Southwest Head, on the opposite side of the island.
 According to the Official 2019 New Brunswick Travel Guide, this is the “best sunset spot” for Instagrammers, and guess what, they know their stuff!

 In the morning, we check out Grand Manan’s Farmers Market at the old North Head Hall, right across the street from the Surfside Motel.
 This event has been around since 1984, and occurs from late June to Labour Day weekend in September, every Saturday, from 10:30 am to 12:30 pm.
 There’s a variety of awesome handmade goodies to find, like jewelry, beauty products, arts, crafts, books, and baked foods.
 As a local economy supporter, I can’t resist buying some earrings for my mom, and cat nip for Lemmy, my friend Steffi’s cat.